palinax/Shiny-app-for-sentiment-analysis-of-AppStore-reviews/README.md

 ## Pipeline
 reviews$review vector of strings
-* Text pre-processing textpreProcess() input reviews$review, output: reviews$processesed_reviews (vector of strings) **this func incorporates below functions
+* Text pre-processing textpreProcess() input reviews$review, output: reviews$processesed_reviews (vector of lists of strings)
+   * this func incorporates below functions

-    1. Lowercase the reviews: tolower(reviews$review) output: reviews$processesed_reviews (vector of strings)
+    * Lowercase the reviews: tolower(reviews$review) output: reviews$processesed_reviews (vector of strings)
-    2. Remove numerical digits & punctuation  gsub("[0-9[:punct:]]", "", reviews$processesed_reviews), output(reviews$processesed_reviews)
+    * Remove numerical digits & punctuation  gsub("[0-9[:punct:]]", "", reviews$processesed_reviews), output(reviews$processesed_reviews)
-    3. Tokenize text into individual words word_tokenize(reviews$processesed_reviews), output: reviews$processesed_reviews vector of lists of strings.
+    * Tokenize text into individual words word_tokenize(reviews$processesed_reviews), output: reviews$processesed_reviews vector of lists of strings.
 Basically bring tokens for each review back to DataFrame.
        a. output looks like Row1: 'love','snapchat'.
                             Row2: 'hate', 'snapchat
-    4. Remove stopwords remoweWords(reviews$processesed_reviews) output (reviews$processesed_reviews) output: vector of lists of strings.
+    *  Remove stopwords remoweWords(reviews$processesed_reviews) output (reviews$processesed_reviews) output: vector of lists of strings.
        a.
 This is part of tm package, if we want to do manually - need to define all stopwords and exclude them from tokenized_reviews.
-    5. Perform stemming to reduce words to their roots/base stemDocument(reviews$processesed_reviews).Output reviews$processesed_reviews output: vector of lists of strings
+    * Perform stemming to reduce words to their roots/base stemDocument(reviews$processesed_reviews).Output reviews$processesed_reviews output: vector of lists of strings
       a.
 There`s a wordStem() from the SnowballC package as it`s complicated fucntion.
 It basically reduce word to its root like **bright**ful = bright.

 * Wordcloud
+   * For wordclout, we first need to flatten reviews i.e. to create a single combined vector of words and their frequencies
    * Calculate terms frequency in a given text corpus termFreq()
-   * Generate word cloud wordCloud()
+   * Generate word cloud wordCloud(combined_reviews, word_freqs)

+Example:

+library(wordcloud)

+# Flatten your list of lists into a single vector of words
+combined_reviews <- unlist(reviews$processesed_reviews)
+# Calculate word frequencies
+word_freqs <- table(combined_reviews)
+# Generate the word cloud
+wordcloud(names(combined_reviews), freq = word_freqs)

 * Sentiment Analysis sentimentScore()

+Vector of strings needs to be an input to sentiment analysis.

+Example: library(syuzhet)

+# apply get_sentiment() to the review column
+reviews$processed_reviews <- as.character(reviews$processed_reviews)
+sentiment_scores <- get_sentiment(reviews$processed_reviews)

-    * Assign sentiment scores to the pre-processed text per each review assignScores()
+    * Assign sentiment scores to the pre-processed text per each review assignScores(reviews$processed_reviews) output sentiment_scores, not sure what`s exact output need to run code
-    * Calculate average sentiment for the app averageSentiment()
+    * Calculate average sentiment for the app averageSentiment().
+Need to sum sentiment scores and divide by len(reviews$processed_reviews) and display on app
-    * Table with reviews with sentiments score & sentiments assigned
+    * Dispaly on app table with reviews with sentiments score & sentiments assigned.
+It is a DF with reviews and added column with scores

 * Sentiment Visualisations sentimentVizual()
    * Sentiment distribution for a chosen app pie chart with count / percentage of positive, negative, neutral sentimentDistributionPie()